larryease2/Sales-Data-Capstone-Project/README.md

 # Sales-Data-Capstone-Project

 ## Project Overview
 This project analyzes a retail store's sales performance.
 The goal is to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
-The project also aims to produce an interactive Power BI dashboard highlighting these findings.
+The project also aims to produce an interactive Power BI and Excel dashboard highlighting these findings.

 ## Data Collected
 1. The dataset includes the following key columns: